sbt/sbt-bundle/README.md

 ### Service ports

-The service port is the port on which your service will be addressed to the outside world on.
-For example, if port 80 is to be used to provide your services and then the following expression can be used to resolve `/myservice` on:
+The services define the protocol, port, and/or path under which your service will be addressed to the outside world on.
+For example, if http and port 80 are to be used to provide your services and then the following expression can be used to resolve `/myservice` on:

-    BundleKeys.endpoints := Map("web" -> Endpoint("http", 0, Set(URI("http:/myservice"))))
+    BundleKeys.endpoints := Map("web" -> Endpoint("http", services = Set(URI("http:/myservice"))))

 ## Settings